Jaylen Waddle Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Season Stats

-- Waddle's stat line reveals 27 catches for 231 yards and one touchdown.
-He averages 46.2 yards per game, and has been targeted 36 times.

-- So far this season, 19.0% of the 189 passes thrown by his team have gone Waddle's way.
+- Waddle has been the target of 36 of his team's 189 passing attempts this season, or 19.0% of the target share.

-- Waddle has seen the ball thrown his way three times in the red zone this season, 23.1% of his team's 13 red zone pass attempts.
+- With three targets in the red zone this season, Waddle has been on the receiving end of 23.1% of his team's 13 red zone pass attempts.

-- The Dolphins have called a pass in 66.5% of their plays from scrimmage this year while running the ball 33.5% of the time.
-This offensive attack ranks 31st in the NFL in points scored.
+- The Dolphins, who rank 31st in the NFL in points scored, have attempted a pass 66.5% of the time while running the ball 33.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Jaguars.